crate/cratedb-guide/docs/index.md

 ```

-CrateDB is a fully open source **distributed SQL database** designed for
+CrateDB is a fully open-source **distributed SQL database** designed for
 **real-time analytics, search and AI** at scale.
 Whether you are working with
 time series data, full-text search, or large volumes of structured and
 semi-structured data, CrateDB gives you the **power of SQL**, the **scalability